GACJ/complib-help/docs/methods/blueline_options.md

 :   Specifies the **line weight** of all hunt bells.
 A value of 0 will hide the lines.

 Working bell weight
-:   Specifies the line weight of the default working bell.
+:   Specifies the line weight of the default working bell(s).
 A value of 0 will hide the line.

+    When a non-zero weight is set, Complib will choose one bell from each of the method's [working bell cycles](method_properties.md/#working-bell-cycles) and draw lines through them in different colours.

 Line styles
 :   Allows you to specify line styles for each numbered bell.